Hyperarousal and how it causes insomnia

 - Self-condemnation and guilt

 Sleep requires the body and mind to relax.
 It is predominantly a parasympathetic activity.
 But, in a hyperaroused state, the sympathetic system overpowers the parasympathetic one.
 This leads to hyperarousal insomnia.
-This makes evolutionary sense because sleeping when there is an imminent threat significantly lowers your chances of survival.
+This makes evolutionary sense because sleeping when there is an imminent threat significantly lowers your chances of survival, and when in a hyperaroused state, your brain is convinced there is an imminent threat.

-Being constantly on high alert can cause sleep to be delayed and rapid, anxious thoughts to occur at night.
+Being constantly on high alert can cause rapid, anxious thoughts to occur at night as well as less restorative sleep throughout your sleep cycle.
 Further, inadequate sleep can then lead to more stress.
-Put differently; it is a self-propagating cycle.
+Simply put, it is a self-propagating cycle.

 Unfortunately, if stress is keeping you up at night, you are not alone.
 According to the National Sleep Foundation Survey, 43% of adults have trouble sleeping due to stress every month.
 Even though you may have been struggling to sleep, you do not have to.
 Practical, simple treatments for hyperarousal insomnia exist.